Am I Saved Yet Sister? Is It Morning?: On the work of Martha King

 It is these kinds of choices that artists have to make when seeking a life free to practice their art.
 But this freedom comes at a price not many are willing to pay.
 Time is money.
 But hopefully an artist can practice their art with a minimum of compromises.

 In Max Sees Red, and throughout her work, King speaks of the complex and often tragic life of artists navigating a world based on competition and careerism.
-At the memorial for Shirley, Max tries often to avoid, unsuccessfully, certain older artists living out their younger fantasies by either acting as “guru” to naïve and stoned teenage girls (like Jack, who Max thinks will “come to my funeral with a drug-sick girl and a batch of stoned-out poems to read” or Mike, in North and South, who is with a teenager, “too awed and too slow and too stoned to have any idea what was happening to her,”) all in attempt to escape either their own depressing reality or perhaps because of the realization of their fading virility; or as a result of being unable to escape the capitalist system: “…No assembly line for me…ah, there’s got to be another way.
+At the memorial for Shirley, Max tries often to avoid, unsuccessfully, certain older artists living out their younger fantasies by either acting as “guru” to naïve and stoned teenage girls (like Jack, who Max thinks will “come to my funeral with a drug-sick girl and a batch of stoned-out poems to read” or Mike, in North and South, who is with a teenager, “too awed and too slow and too stoned to have any idea what was happening to her,”) all in an attempt to escape either their own depressing reality or perhaps because of the realization of their fading virility; or as a result of being unable to escape the capitalist system: “…No assembly line for me…ah, there’s got to be another way.
 Not this violence, not this stupid brute force.
 So where’d I go different?
 To art?
 Brute force makes art, makes pictures work.
 Plus I’ve even got a quota.
 Do twenty paintings every year or my contract with Quorod goes belly up.
 Assembly line no shit.”
 And the bottom line is: “Money and art, they circle like a bad love affair.”
 Think of Carl Rakosi or John Wieners, or even Olson at the end of his life.

 King rips the mask open on the real intention of these contemporary writers who are the product of writing programs throughout this country.
 Who is the real “avant-garde” writer today?
 In “Conversion in Connecticut,” from North and South, King draws a portrait of one such artist, a novelist, whose name is Mike: “People in Mike’s book [who was famous for a hot minute, and then fell from grace with the literary world] torture cats, murder prostitutes, thrash their kids with belt buckles,” but “then weep and dream of the power their cruelty never gives them.
 People in Mike’s books are loved by their author.
 By Mike.
 It’s his love that infuses the rank unsparing language.
 Have I made it clear that Mike is an artist?”
 It’s about power: where have you been published, where have your books been reviewed, what prizes have you won, where do you teach, etc.?
 And after all, King writes: “Academics hate writers…”

 But the artist’s desire for fame does not stop with failure.
-In Max Sees Red, Juan Carlos states, “An artist is the most ruthless person in the world,” and continues: “one is taught sentimental myths about the sensitivity of an artist…but when this ‘agonizing’ sensitivity is matched with a desire to “re-order the universe” then it becomes a matter of “competition” and the person becomes “ruthless.”
-This ruthlessness can be located in the middle class, who rose to power after the war, and who abandoned a certain type of existence that sought a freedom in risk-taking, and adventure, like the great nomads of international modernism, such as Artaud or Michaux, or those who from Black Mountain College who practiced a kind of communal living largely unknown to the ego-centered artist of today.
+In Max Sees Red, Juan Carlos states, “An artist is the most ruthless person in the world,” and continues: “one is taught sentimental myths about the sensitivity of an artist…but when this ‘agonizing’ sensitivity is matched with a desire to 're-order the universe' then it becomes a matter of “competition” and the person becomes “ruthless.”
+This ruthlessness can be located in the middle class, who rose to power after the war, and who abandoned a certain type of existence that sought a freedom in risk-taking, and adventure, like the great nomads of international modernism, such as Artaud or Michaux, or those from Black Mountain College who practiced a kind of communal living largely unknown to the ego-centered artist of today.

 In an earlier book, Separate Parts, she writes about the artist Jim Rosenquist, and speaks of two different ways of life: “His was not the America of Charles Olson or Paul Metcalf, that wild amalgam of clan pride, agrarian ethics, and millennial vision.
 Not Cotton Mather.
 Not Doc Holliday.
 Jim was the American mercantile middle.”
-She continues: “A life in art could be had by clean-cut normal Americans, willing to world hard.”
+She continues: “A life in art could be had by clean-cut normal Americans, willing to work hard.”
 For their MFA’s and Phd’s.
 This leads to careerism, to poets who are academics, who, from their comfortable chairs in an office publish essays on radical revolutionary politics, race, and the working class, etc. I think of King’s words in North and South: “Following a century of natural feelings naturally denied.
 Now following what?
 The distant wars today.
 We absorb them like any other tiny TV picture.
 A movie star, a toilet cleaner.
 No pain.
 Not us.
 Not here.
 Not beginning.
 Not ending.
 Our natural feelings naturally magnified, and we are safe, warm, and worlds away.”
 But these new artists are politically savvy, and know how to cash in by selling out; they know who are the right or wrong friends to have in the poetry world; they know how to fight for tenure; they are also the ones who pay the fees to submit their manuscripts in an attempt to win a prize based on competition.
 But if you pay to get your book published, isn’t that like publishing with a vanity press?

 Throughout her books, King’s comments on race are perceptive and powerful, and relevant for these times.
 Siddy, the daughter of the murdered woman, Shirley, is the result of a marriage between an African-American man and a white woman.
 She, now grown, remembers her mother on the first page of novel: “My mother was not only my mother, she was my white side and that doesn’t show.
 We’re instant black, all us mulattoes, and then we have to put up with white people insisting that we understand and forgive them because somehow we’re white (we must be) even though we are not!”
 In Separate Parts, King writes: